FAC29A/lucien-portfolio/learnings/markup.md

 ## 1. Structure a site using semantic HTML to aid accessibility
-Although the content in semantic element <section> appears havve same result as using generic elements such as <div> or <span>. using the correct instructure will make the files become machine readable.
-This help machine idnetify the content and act on it based on different purpose (advertising or reader )

-Some element are easier to confused but
-<section>  and  <article>
-- <article> is use when the content is standalone.
-- <section> works more like paragraphs of the content.
+The choice of HTML elements can significantly impact how your content is perceived by both humans and machines.

+For example semantic HTML elements, like <section> and <article>, By using them correctly, you make your content more machine-readable, aiding search engines in understanding your website's structure.

+for example   <section> and <article>, use <article> when your content is self-contained and can stand alone, such as a blog post.
+On the other hand, <section> is ideal for grouping related content within a document, making it easier for both users and automated tools to navigate your website.
+By using semantic HTML, you enhance accessibility, user experience, and SEO, making your website more effective and user-friendly.

 ## 2. Ensure a web page is readable for screen readers

-using semantic Html also enable the applicable for screenreader.
-The machine reply on markup semantics to figure out what things are.
+Using semantic HTML also enhances accessibility for screen readers.
+These tools rely on markup semantics to determine the nature of web page content, making it crucial for developers to use semantic elements that convey the correct information.

 ## 3. Ensure our UI has sufficient colour contrast so that everyone can perceive it comfortably

-Couloour
+Adequate color contrast is essential because it allows text and elements to stand out clearly against the background, making content more readable and understandable.

+This is particularly important for individuals with various forms of color blindness, low vision, or other visual impairments.

 Colour contrast checker:
-use 'Lighthouse' in Chrome's developer tool.
-After anaylsis accesbility it will show if the site has enough colour contrast
+To assess color contrast, utilise the 'Lighthouse' tool within Chrome's developer tools.
+After analszing accessibility, it will determine if the site maintains sufficient color contrast.

 <img width="568" alt="Screenshot 2023-10-09 at 20 54 41" src="https://github.com/FAC29A/lucien-portfolio/assets/128807685/e84ef7f2-3657-4112-8c0e-3b657690353f">